 Closing Date: Until Filled

-The Grant Project Manager will be responsible for various research administrative duties surrounding applications for funding, including preparing administrative and financial sections of COG and Pediatric Early Phase Clinical Trials Network (PEP-CTN) grant applications and coordinating with investigators on budget development to ensure timely submission, as well as associated post-award requests.
-In addition, the Grant Project Manager will coordinate activities with the participating consortium institutions, including institutional performance metrics monitoring, consortia leadership management, and administrative duties in support of the federal grant aims and objectives.
-The Grant Project Manager is part of COG clinical trials operations and will liaise regularly with the COG Administration and Finance Departments.
-The position reports directly to the Executive Director of Data Operations as well as the grant Principal Investigator(s).
+The Grant Manager will be responsible for various research administrative duties surrounding applications for funding, including preparing administrative and financial sections of COG and Statistical and Data Management (SDMC) grant applications and coordinating with investigators on budget development to ensure timely submission, as well as associated pre- and post-award requests.
+The Grant Manager will liaise regularly with COG Trial Research Operations and the COG Administration and Finance Departments in support of the federal grant aims and objectives.
+They will collaborate with the scientific, administrative, and study committees to ensure successful conduct of SDMC research.
+The position reports directly to the Senior Director of Grants Administration.

 Employment Type: Full Time

-- Assist with the preparation and submission of applications for new funding, including multi-site budgets and other administrative aspects.
+- Assist with the preparation and submission of applications for new funding, including, statistical/biostatistical effort budgeted in incoming subawards, supplements and multi-site budgets and other administrative aspects.
 Review and understand proposal requirements so that applications are prepared, approved, and submitted by required deadlines.

 - Oversee and report on progress towards grant aims and objectives, throughout the year.

 - Maintain and track pending awards/applications; track deadlines to ensure proposals are submitted on time; track when grantees need to submit renewals and prepare grant reports as needed.